jbaikge/talos-cluster/docs/hardware.md

 - Frisky
 - Muffin

-### Backup
+### Utility

+Nana helps the rest of the cluster with a few features:

+1. Registry Cache: Running the `registry` container to cache requests to external providers
-Nana is responsible for taking in backups from the cluster and packaging them for relay up to a cloud provider like Backblaze for off-site storage.
+2. Backups: Taking backups of the cluster and relaying them up to off-site storage, like Backblaze

-Additionally, Nana will run the Z-wave JS UI and CUPS printing servers as only one server can have USB cables plugged into it.
+3. Z-Wave: Running the Z-Wave JS UI server with the USB controller
+4. CUPS: Running a CUPS print server with the printer plugged in via USB

 ## Specifications